toshinari123/1320-prototype/README.md

 # 1320-prototype

-frontend (ui folder): next.js, react.js, tailwind css backend (outermost): rust, sqlite, diesel
+frontend (ui folder): next.js, react.js, tailwind css;
+backend (outermost): rust, sqlite, diesel

 The main thing to edit is ui/pages/index.js; other js files are in ui/components and hooks are in ui/libs